Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 ## Reward Distribution

-Note that AXIALunar runs approximately 4x as fast as AXIACoin, except for block production times.
+Note that AXIALunar runs approximately 4x as fast as AXIA, except for block production times.
-AXIACoin will also produce blocks at approximately six second intervals.
+AXIA will also produce blocks at approximately six second intervals.

-Rewards are recorded per session (approximately one hour on AXIALunar and four hours on AXIACoin) and calculated per era (approximately six hours on AXIALunar and twenty-four hours on AXIACoin).
-Thus, rewards will be calculated four times per day on AXIALunar and once per day on AXIACoin.
+Rewards are recorded per session (approximately one hour on AXIALunar and four hours on AXIA) and calculated per era (approximately six hours on AXIALunar and twenty-four hours on AXIA).
+Thus, rewards will be calculated four times per day on AXIALunar and once per day on AXIA.

 Rewards are calculated based on era points, which have a probabilistic component.
 In other words, there may be slight differences in your rewards from era to era, and even amongst validators in the